Slashgear/personal-blog/content/index.md

 many of the IT skills acquired Polytech but some have not been presented here.

-I am currently working for [Zenika](http://zenika.com/) as Junior Developer.
+I am currently working for [Zenika](http://zenika.com/) as Web Developer.

 On this blog you will see articles in French and in English about technologies I use and appreciate.
 I may share my experience as a teacher in the university of Lyon.